 Information for Parents

 Battle Abbey School provides a pocket money service.
 We strongly recommend that students keep no more than £10 in their rooms for security reasons.
-Mrs Perry [Assistant Head of boarding] organises the boarders’ pocket money.
-We recommend that Years 7-11 have no more than £15 a week and Sixth Form £30.
-Pocket money is given out on a Thursday at signing in after school in ‘Matron’s Sit.’
+Mrs Perry [Assistant Head of Boarding] organises the boarders’ pocket money.
+We recommend that Years 7-11 have no more than £15 a week.
+Pocket money is given out on a Friday at signing in after school in ‘Matron’s Sit.’
 If a student misses the pocket money slot due to a school commitment Mrs Perry can give it to them at another time as she is in contact with the boarders every day and lives with the Head of boarding in a flat in the Abbey.
 If students need more money for a more expensive item eg. sports shoes, then we can give them more once we receive a request from parents or guardian by e-mail.
 Trips to the cinema can be added to the school bill so boarders do not need access to large sums of money.

 Boarding Clubs and Trips

 Weekend trips are advertised on the board in the Matrons Sit.
 If you would like to go on a trip just sign your name up and if there is a cost it will be added to your bill unless otherwise stated.
 You need to sign up for trips before the deadline so we can ascertain numbers.
 Any spare places will be offered to day students to aid mixing between the different component parts of the school.
 We take trips to ice skating, shopping, paintballing, cycling, and cultural trips.
 If you have an interest see a member of the boarding staff and we will try to arrange something for you.
-If you would like to play on the astro after prep then you need to have a Sixth Former in your group.
-Please sign out and take a walkie talkie with you so that you may communicate with the duty staff.
-On a Sunday we can take boarders swimming and to play basketball and badminton in the sports hall.
+On a Sunday we can take boarders to play basketball and badminton in the sports hall.

 Who do I turn to?